repoweredbatteries/PABL-O/README.md

 -Add SD card recording code
 -Add rotary encoder code
--Create exclusion of SD recording when number of cycles is <=2 -Clean up code
+-Create exclusion of SD recording when number of cycles is <=2 -add charge discharge capacity comparison to find cell charging efficiency (indirectly the quality of the cell / heating) -add IR calculation
+-Clean up code
 -Improve iterupt routine (sometimes the rotary encoder is non-responsive in the original code that is to be integrated)